clarity-project/ClarityCdnBundle/Resources/doc/index.md

                 /** @var \Clarity\CdnBundle\Cdn\Common\ObjectInterface $object **/
                 $object = $filemanager->upload(
                     $document->getFile(),
-                    'upload_here_subpath', // Not required sub directory to upload file in it, can be generated 'uploaded_file_name' . '.' . $document->getFile()->getClientOriginalExtension() // Not required name for uploaded file (original filename used by default)
+                    'upload_here_subpath', // Not required sub directory to upload file in it, set to null if you want save file without subdirectory
+                    'uploaded_file_name' . '.' . $document->getFile()->getClientOriginalExtension() // Not required name for uploaded file (original filename used by default)
                 );
             } catch (FileException $e) {